petimatematica/SPG/README.md

 # spg.jl

 This file contains the implementation of the Spectral Projected Gradient Method (SPG).
-Additionally, it contains the GLL and BMR non-monotone linear searches.
+Additionally, it contains the GLL and BMR nonmonotone linear searches.

 ## Function spg:
 Implements the Spectral Projected Gradient Method (SPG).
 It takes the following parameters: